France holds parliamentary election in vital test for Macron

 Associated Press

-PARIS (AP) — French voters are choosing lawmakers in a parliamentary election Sunday as President Emmanuel Macron seeks to secure his majority while under growing threat from a leftist coalition.
+PARIS (AP) — French voters were choosing lawmakers in a parliamentary election Sunday as President Emmanuel Macron seeks to secure his centrist majority, which is under growing threat from a new leftist coalition.

-More than 6,000 candidates, ranging in age from 18 to 92, are running for 577 seats in the National Assembly in the first round of the election.
-Those who receive the most votes will advance to the decisive second round on June 19.
+More than 6,000 candidates, ranging from 18 to 92, were running for 577 seats in the National Assembly in the first round of the election.
+Those winning more than 50% of the vote will be elected on Sunday evening.
+In other cases, up to four candidates who get at least 12.5% support will advance to the decisive second round on June 19.

-While candidates have sought to address consumer concerns about inflation, which was a key campaign issue, voter enthusiasm has been generally low.
-That was reflected in Sunday’s early turnout figures, which showed just 18% of France’s 48.7 million voters had cast ballots by noon.
+Consumer concerns about rising inflation have dominated the campaign but still voter enthusiasm has been muted.
+That was reflected in Sunday’s turnout figure, which showed just over 39% of France’s 48.7 million voters had cast ballots by 5 p.m., lower than the turnout five years ago.

-Hard-left leader Jean-Luc Mélenchon, who hopes the election may vault him to the prime minister’s post, was among only a trickle of voters as he cast his ballot in a diverse neighborhood of Marseille, a southern port city.
+Hard-left leader Jean-Luc Mélenchon, who hopes the election may vault him into the prime minister’s post, was among only a trickle of voters as he cast his ballot in Marseille, a southern port city.

 On France’s opposite coast, a small crowd gathered to watch Macron arrive to vote in the English Channel resort town of Le Touquet.

 But the latest opinion polls suggest Macron and his allies may have trouble winning over half of the parliamentary seats.
-A government with a large, but not absolute majority would still be able to rule, but only by bargaining with legislators.
+A government with a large but not absolute majority would still be able to rule, but would have to seek some support from opposition legislators.

 The main opposition force appears to be Mélenchon’s newly-created coalition made up of leftists, greens and communists.
-The coalition’s platform includes a significant minimum wage increase, lowering the retirement age to 60 and locking in energy prices.
+The coalition’s platform includes a significant minimum wage increase, lowering the retirement age to 60 and locking in energy prices, which have been soaring due to the war in Ukraine.

-Mélenchon, an anti-globalization firebrand who has called for France to pull out of NATO and “disobey” EU rules, urged voters to give his coalition a majority and thereby force Macron to name him as prime minister, which would prompt a situation called “cohabitation.”
+Mélenchon, an anti-globalization firebrand who has called for France to pull out of NATO and “disobey” EU rules, urged voters to give his coalition a majority and thereby force Macron to name him as prime minister.

 The National Assembly has final say over the Senate when it comes to voting in laws.